liamca/AzureSearchMobile/Chapter 5 - Adding a Details Page/README.md

 		</div>
 ````

 Next we will add some code to execute a documenent lookup.
-To do this add the following code to the search.js file:
+To do this add the following code to the search.js file to allow the application to do this lookup query as well as to transition from one page to another.

 ```html
 function execLookup(q) {